bhctest123/soberlivingappcom-new/src/content/blog/how-to-make-your-sober-living-home-stand-out-from-the-crowd.md

 ---
-title: "Sober Living App - How to Make Your Sober Living Home Stand Out from the Crowd&lt;br/&gt;"
+title: "Sober Living App - How to Make Your Sober Living Home Stand Out from the Crowd"
 description: "Make your sober living home stand out!
 Get strategies & tips to differentiate from the competition & attract residents."
 date: 2020-02-04
 author: "Ben Weiss"